greg0ire/dockerony/README.md

 Of course, you may use `/bin/bash` if you prefer.

-The `-p` flag tells login to preserve the environment, which contains `SSH_AUTH_SOCK`, used when authenticating against remove service that provide composer packages.
-The `-f` flag will allow us to bypass authentication.

 ### The mailcatcher container

 Exposes an administration interface on port 80, and an SMTP service listening